Dynamic Parking Pricing: A Commercial Real Estate Operator’s Playbook

 What this looks like on the P&L

-For a 200-spot urban hotel near a major event venue, the same mechanisms applied to short-term hotel-guest inventory routinely produce CHF 50k–90k/year uplift.
-At the same cap rate, that’s CHF 1.0–1.8 M in valuation — typically larger than the cost of any single CAPEX cycle on the same asset.
+For a 200-spot urban hotel near a major event venue, the same mechanisms applied to short-term hotel-guest inventory routinely produce CHF 50k, 90k/year uplift.
+At the same cap rate, that’s CHF 1.0 to 1.8 M in valuation, typically larger than the cost of any single CAPEX cycle on the same asset.

 Size dynamic pricing for your property